Marshland Ciders

 The cider is made using bramley apples and conference pears.
 The pears in the orchard all ripen within a very short time of each other, so the timing of juicing the fruit is critical.

-The aroma is slightly floral and the cider is almost totally still, having just a subtle spritz.
-It's a clear, pale gold colour.
+The aroma is slightly floral and the cider is a clear, pale gold colour.

 The apples give a sharp, crisp character to the cider that is combined with the gentleness of the pears to give a fresh, fuity and tangy cider.
 The sugars from the apples are fermented to absolute dryness, but a hint of sweetness remains from pears.